-- have a bachelor's degree in a biological science background. - 2. have a minimum cumulative undergraduate grade-point average of 2.5. - write a reflective essay describing how the certificate will enhance their professional and personal development.
+- have a bachelor's degree in a biological science background 1. or a bachelor's degree in another area with equivalent work experience. - 2 have a minimum cumulative undergraduate grade-point average of 2.5 or a graduate grade-point average of 3.0. - 3. write a reflective essay describing how the certificate will enhance their professional and personal development.